-Some Cole-Parmer MSU-200 Series microscopes are equipped with an S100x N.A.
+The MSU-400 Series microscopes are equipped with an S100x N.A.
 1.25 oil immersion objective.
-Please follow the instructions below on how to use this objective:
+Please follow the below instructions on how to use this objective:

 - 1. Remove the dust protection cap from the revolving nosepiece to mount the S100x objective - 2.
 Focus the image with the S40x objective - 3.
 Lock the slide protection handle - 4.
-Turn the revolving nosepiece so that the S100x objective almost reaches the click-stop - 5.
+Turn the revolving nosepiece so the S100x objective almost reaches the click-stop - 5.
 Put a small drop of immersion oil on the center of the slide - 6.
 Now turn the S100x objective so that you feel the click stop - 7.
 The front lens is in contact with the immersion oil - 8.
-Look through the eyepiece and focus on the image with the fine adjustment knobs - 9.
+Look through the eyepiece and focus the image with the fine adjustment knobs - 9.
 The distance between the lens of the objective and the slide is very small! - 10.
 In case there are small bubbles visible, turn the S100x objective a couple of times from left to right so that the front of the objective moves in the oil and the bubbles will disappear - 11.
-After using the S100x objective, loosen the slide protection handle and turn the table with the course adjustment knobs downwards until the front lens no longer touches the oil.
+After using the S100x objective, loosen the slide protection handle and turn the table with the course adjustment knobs downwards until the front lens doesn't touch the oil any longer.
 Clean the front lens of the S100x objective - 12.
 Always clean the front lens of the S100x objective with a piece of lens paper that is moistened with a drop of isopropanol. - 13.
 Clean the slide after use as well